|

 Board made a proper recommendation to provide clemency and commute

-serving the rest of his life behind bars without the possibility
+the rest of his life behind bars without the possibility of parole.

-of parole.
-This was only the second time Governor Henry had
+This was only the second time Governor Henry had granted a clemency

 A reprieve in Alabama